pmalhaire/xk6-mqtt/README.md

 The [test file](test.js) does the following.

-Creates per VU (concurent clients) :
+Creates per VU (concurrent clients) :
 - one topic
 - one subscribe connection (done at first iteration)
 - one publish connection (done at first iteration)